CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-github.md

-- `git add`: This command allows you to specify which which changes you want to add to the repository.
-The add commands also sets up the `git commit` as all of the files added with be apart of the save point created by `git commit`.
-For example, if I wanted to add the change made to this current file as seen in the ***git status*** figure, you can use the following command
+- `git add`: This command allows you to specify which changes you want to add to the repository.
+The add commands also sets up the `git commit` command as all of the files added with be apart of the save point created by `git commit`.
+For example, if I wanted to add the change made to this current file as seen in the ***git status*** figure, you can use the following command:

   **ex:** `git add ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-github.md`